balavignesh1432/Placement/CS/Java OOP.md

     - `public Person(Person another) { this(another.name, another.age); }`
     - Usage: `Person b = new Person(a);` (deep copy when implemented accordingly).

+## No Destructor
+- In Java, the garbage collector automatically deletes the useless objects so there is no concept of destructor in Java.

 ## Access Modifiers
 - Classes: `public` (accessible everywhere) or default/package-private (accessible within the same package).
 - Members (fields, methods, constructors):